Chichester Forest Schools

 About

-This is an independent alternative provider of education (IAP), which is part of the West Sussex County Council's Dynamic Purchasing System.
-If you would like to access IAP, please follow the Local Offer guide at Independent Alternative Provision.
+This is an independent alternative provider of education (IAP), which is part of the West Sussex County Council (WSCC) Dynamic Purchasing System for schools to commission services.
+Find out more at Independent Alternative Provision.

 Our successful alternative provision program uses a nurturing, trauma-informed approach.